marmari9/tech501-week3/jenkins-app.md

 # why use jenkins over other tools:
-## jenkins is not a CICD tool it is a automation server
+- jenkins is not a CICD tool it is a automation server
 - free, open source
 - powerful plugins

+**Contin delivery is in a testing environment while conti deployment is a production, the delivery provides approval for next stage**

 ## how to build a pipeline: